EVEN17xxx/YiwenZhang.github.io/contents/home.md

-I am pursuing a Master’s Degree in Computational Social Science at the Department of Management and Engineering, Linköping University, Sweden.
+I’m Yiwen Zhang, a Master’s Degree in Computational Social Science at Linköping University, a data-driven problem solver with a passion for turning complex information into clear, meaningful insights.
+With a background in Computational Social Science and hands-on experience in data analysis, machine learning, and NLP, I bridge the gap between research and real-world impact.

 #### Email
 yiwzh466[at]student.liu.se